womxnintech/womxnintech.github.io/README.md

 To run the development server, run `gatsby develop`.

-To deploy into the gh-pages environment, run `npm run deploy'.
+To deploy into the gh-pages environment, run `npm run deploy`.

 ## Credits